Andrettin/Wyrmsun/readme.txt

 - Reworking of the shadows of the Mercenary Camp (by Jinn).
 - The Teuton Smithy now changes its graphics after Masonry is researched (new graphics by Jinn).
 - Town hall type buildings now grant 5 food instead of 1.
+- Added Teuton Stables and Dwarven Yale Pen (graphics by Jinn).

 * Grand Strategy
 - The minimap no longer stops functioning if toggling full screen while playing a grand strategy game.